 Trusses are fast to install, do not require advanced skills, and can be designed for most applications.
-This is why the vast majority of new homes are built with trusses.
+This is part of the reason why roof trusses are becoming so popular and why the vast majority of new homes are built with trusses.
 In fact, trusses can also be (and often are) used to build the floor system as well.
 Roof trusses depend entirely on their design for strength.

 Trusses are constructed so that much of the required support comes from within the truss itself, as opposed to the direct support of other components.
 Trusses include both horizontal and vertical support, and depending on the structure, may require no interior support at all.
 This feature makes large, open spaces available that would be impossible for structures using only rafters.